 I spent just over five years, from 2005-2010, as a broadcast journalist and eventually as an anchor for the American Forces Network Korea.
 I predominantly covered Kunsan Air Base, the capital Seoul and the Korean Demilitarized Zone.
 I filmed, wrote, edited and delivered award-winning news reports broadcasted on four continents to an audience of millions.
 I interviewed celebrities and high-ranking military personnel from across the globe.
 I produced motion graphics and commercials for both radio and television.
 Some of the historical and culturally significant footage I filmed appeared on the BBC in Britain and Fuji TV in Japan.

 My time in the Army provided me with the opportunity to meet some of the most amazing people I’ve encountered in this life.
 I discovered within myself one of the greatest joys I’ve come to know found within a camera and lens.
 I developed my skills as a photographer in Korea and saw my work exhibited in Barcelona and included in an online travel guide.
 In 2007, I traveled to India with the goal of publishing a book and to satisfy my desire to photograph the holy city of Varanasi and its people.
 I contracted dysentery from an unpasteurized lassi, which subsequently dismantled my immune system in no time at all.
 I lost about 20 pounds in four days and nearly died from dehydration.
 It took me nearly six months after returning to Korea to recover from the emotional toll the trauma took on my psyche to finally complete my book.

 In 2009, I yet again faced a close encounter with death.
 I sustained dozens of lacerations on my arms, torso and legs, and the loss of some muscle tissue in my left hand while filming on Bondi Beach, Sydney, Australia.
 My naïveté of ocean tides lead me to being interviewed for the reality TV show Bondi Rescue.
-In late 2009, Texas A&M University's Spirit magazine published an article I wrote as a foray into the world of print publishing, which told the story of alumni in Seoul observing the tradition of Aggie Muster.
+In late 2009, Texas A&M University's Spirit magazine published an article I wrote as a foray into the world of print journalism, which told the story of alumni in Seoul observing the tradition of Aggie Muster.